Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 ## The Good

 By integrating AI we were able to implement solutions that would otherwise require additional assets.
-For us, this meant we did not have collect and deploy a large dataset for ingredients and recipes.
+For us, this meant we did not have to collect and deploy a large dataset for ingredients and recipes.
 This task was replaced by prompting Artificial Intelligence, cutting down on cost, resources, and time spent developing.

 ## The Bad